MarketingLimited/webtop-omni-desktop/ubuntu-kde-docker/TROUBLESHOOTING.md

 ### 🎵 Audio Issues

 #### "No output or input devices found" in KDE
-**Cause**: Virtual audio devices not created or PulseAudio misconfigured
+**Cause**: Virtual audio devices not created or PipeWire misconfigured

 **Solution**:
 ```bash